-In Internet Explorer 3.0, Microsoft also introduced their own scripting language, VBScript, which was based on their Visual Basic programming language.
+In Internet Explorer 3.0, Microsoft also introduced its own scripting language, VBScript, which was based on its Visual Basic programming language.
 VBScript was intended to be a direct competitor to JavaScript.
-In terms of functionality, there isn't much difference between the two; it's more a matter of personal preference - VBScript has a similarly reduced functionality.
-Visual Basic developers sometimes prefer VBScript because VBScript is, for the most part, a subset of Microsoft's Visual Basic language (the forerunner of VB .NET).
+In terms of functionality, there isn't much difference between the two: it's more a matter of personal preference - VBScript has a similarly reduced functionality.
+Visual Basic developers sometimes prefer VBScript because VBScript is, for the most part, a subset of Microsoft's Visual Basic language (the forerunner of VB.NET).
 However, it enjoys one advantage that makes it more attractive to novice programmers, in that unlike JavaScript, it isn't case-sensitive and is therefore less fussy about the particulars of the code.
 Although this feature has the drawback that this makes it a lot slower and less efficient.

 However, the biggest drawback by far is that there isn't a single non-Microsoft browser that supports VBScript for client-side scripting.
 For a short while there were some proprietary plug-ins for Netscape that provided VBScript support, but these never took off.
 You'll find that JavaScript is much more widely used and supported.
 If you want to do client-side scripting of web pages on the Internet then JavaScript is the only language of choice.
-Indeed Microsoft themselves have replaced VBScript in their .NET Framework, with VB .NET.
-VBScript should only be considered when working on Intranet pages where it is known that all clients are IE on Windows.
+VBScript should only be considered when working on intranet pages where it is known that all clients are IE on Windows.